mustefa/mustefa.github.com/jekyll/_posts/2012-11-27-stop-the-dogma-train.md

 number: 1
 ---

+<h2>Lessons from a Startup #1</h2>

+Lessons from a startup is a series of articles focussing around what I've learned by succeeding <em>and</em> failing over the past two years at multiple startups, including: SD Elements, The K Network, and Ting.

-Since the early part of 2011, I've been applying Agile and Lean methodologies to product development and User Experience Design; integrating what I learn from from others with varying degrees of success into how I work.
+This article deals with integrating what we learn from from others with varying degrees of success into how we work.

+<h3><u>Magic?
+What Magic?</u></h3>

 Aside from the many magical
 <a class="highlight" href="http://www.allaboutunicorns.com/images/logo.jpg">Agile, UX, or Lean</a>